The Ultimate Drops App Review: Worth a Free Download, But Won’t Make You Fluent

 How It Works

-Once you download the Drops app, you’re immediately asked to pick your target language to learn.
-However, this can be changed any time after you actually start your studies.
+Once you download the Drops app, you’re immediately asked to pick your target language.

 After your session is over, you’ll have to wait 10 hours for your next round of learning.